tederis/mta-resources/README.md

 * xrworld - auxiliary resource for loading objects of the world
 * xrskybox - the skybox
 * xrloader - models loader(DFF/TXD/COL) that can download and stream-in only those that are within a certain radius from the player
-* terrain_editor - the terrain editor for *S.T.A.L.K.E.R.* purposes
-    [Video - Terrain workflow](https://youtu.be/PQZH5l2trTY)
+* terrain_editor - the terrain editor for *The Exclusion Zone* purposes [Video - Terrain workflow](https://youtu.be/PQZH5l2trTY)
 * sp_hud_real - HUD
 * papi - particle system